rwxsb/me/learning-notes/docker/README.md

 Docker Compose files use YAML which are composed of `maps` and `lists`.
 First thing in a docker-compose file should be `version` this defines the syntax schema.

-`services` are the container we would like to run.
+`services` are the containers we would like to run.
 We may also define `networks` for container communications.

 Here are some key `service` properties:
 - build - build properties

+    - context - directory for service with dockerfile
+    - dockerfile - incase different name is used for dockerfile
+    - args - build arguments or environment variables
-- environment - environment properties, could be ENV variables
+- environment - runtime environment properties, could be ENV variables
+- env - enviroment options supports files
-- image
+- image - image name and tag
 - networks - network specifications
 - ports - port mapping
 - volumes - volume mounting

+We may refer environment variables in our docker file `${my_var}`, this may be used to set different configuration for deployment environments.

 `docker-compose down` will also remove the containers that were created, Images will remain.

+We are able to push multiple images to a registry using `docker-compose push [service...]`.
+It will push all the services together.